Movement Studies in Disability

 - Medical Insurance Funds

 The Master of Science and PhD degree is in Exercise Science with the area of concentration in Movement Studies in Disability.
 Joint campus enrollment, either at Western Oregon University or University of Oregon provides excellent coursework opportunities in special education.
 Dr. Joonkoo (J.K.)
 Yun is the director for the Movement Studies in Disability program.
-Additional faculty members are Dr. Megan MacDonald and Dr. Simon Driver.
+Additional faculty member is Dr. Megan MacDonald.

 - Second Level Endorsement in Adapted Physical Education (pdf)